lantua/CommonCoding/Sources/LNTBinaryCoding/Format.md

 *------------------------------*-----------------------------------------*
 ```

-Note that `Size` referes to the size of the item (with header attached) not the size of the payload.
+Note that `Size` refers to the size of the item (with header attached) not the size of the payload.

 # Design Note